Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Introduction

-In this work we discuss two types of dynamical DM mechanisms which are based on the phase transition dynamics during a FOPT: the Q-ball DM and the super-cool with filtering effects.
-Both the Q-ball DM and the filtered DM require large enough mass when across the bubble wall.
-This is easily realized in super-cooling phase transition.
-Besides, super-cooling phase transition is easier to reproduce the possible SGWB in these new PTA results and evade the strong constraints of phase transition from BBN and CMB.
-In this work, we interpret the SGWB as the induced phase transition SGWB during the dynamical DM production process.
-In Sec.~\ref{PTD}, we briefly review the dynamics of phase transitions.
-The super-cooling phase transition and the toy model is given in Sec.~\ref{conformal} and the penetration rate of DM in the FOPT process is discussed in Sec.~\ref{PE}.
-In Sec~.\ref{DC} we mainly consider the Q-ball DM and super-cool DM which include the filtering effects.
-We show the SGWB spectra and have simple discussions in Sec.~\ref{GWs}.
-Conclusion is given in Sec.~\ref{con}.
+In this work, we focus on two types of dynamical DM mechanisms which are based on the phase transition dynamics during a \rc{super-cooling dark} FOPT: the Q-ball or Fermi-ball DM and the super-cool DM. \tc{These scenarios are differentiated by different penetration rates.
+We aim to correlate these scenarios with different penetration rates and provide comparative SGWB spectra for each DM mechanism, aligning our findings with signals observed by NANOGrav.} In Sec.~\ref{PTD}, we briefly review the dynamics of phase transitions.
+The toy model which introduces a strong super-cooling phase transition is reviewed in Sec.~\ref{conformal} and the penetration rate of DM in the dark FOPT process is discussed in Sec.~\ref{PE}.
+In Sec.~\ref{DC} we mainly consider the Q-ball (Fermi-ball) DM and super-cool DM. \tc{We also show the SGWB spectra for these two mechanisms.} A concise conclusion is given in Sec.~\ref{con}.